What are High Entropy Alloys and why are they interesting?

 Currently there is no generally consistent definition of High Entropy Alloys.
 Yeh originally defined High Entropy Alloys as metallic blends consisting at least 5 elements with atomic concentrations between 5 and 35 atomic percent.
 It was later suggested though that this definition could be expanded.
 Otto et al. suggested that only alloys that form a solid solution with no intermetallic phases should be considered true high-entropy alloys, as the formation of ordered phases decreases the entropy of the system.
 Other author groups have described 4-component alloys as high-entropy alloys while others have suggested that alloys meeting the other requirements of High Entropy Alloys, but with only 2–4 elements or a value of the mixing entropy between R and 1.5R should be considered as 'medium-entropy' alloys.

-Why should the original High Entropy Alloy design rules be modified?
+Why should the original High Entropy Alloy design rules be developed further ?

 High-entropy alloys were originally proposed to benefit from phase stabilization through configurational entropy maximization.
 Yet, in our current work, motivated by recent work that relaxes the strict restrictions on high-entropy alloy compositions by demonstrating the weakness of this connection, the concept is overturned.
 We decrease phase stability to achieve two key benefits: interface hardening due to a dual-phase microstructure (resulting from reduced thermal stability of the high-temperature phase; and transformation-induced hardening (resulting from the reduced mechanical stability of the room-temperature phase.
 This combines the best of two worlds: extensive hardening due to the decreased phase stability known from advanced steels and massive solid-solution strengthening of high-entropy alloys.
 In our transformation-induced plasticity-assisted, dual-phase high-entropy alloy (TRIP-DP-HEA), these two contributions lead respectively to enhanced trans-grain and inter-grain slip resistance, and hence, increased strength.
 Moreover, the increased strain hardening capacity that is enabled by dislocation hardening of the stable phase and transformation-induced hardening of the metastable phase produces increased ductility.
 This combined increase in strength and ductility distinguishes the TRIP-DP-HEA alloy from other recently developed structural materials.
 This metastabilityengineering